How To Do Jump Squats Properly? Benefits And Types

 - While getting up, propel your body upwards and jump.
 Throw your hands down to generate force.

-- Land gently on the floor and squat down.
-Bring your palms together, making sure your knees are not caved in (this causes injury) and not overshooting your toes.
+- Land gently on the floor and squat down while maintaining a stable center of gravity.
+This will protect your knees and improve your balance.
+At the same time, bring your palms together, making sure your knees are not caved in (this causes injury) and not overshooting your toes.

 - Do 3 sets of 15 repetitions each.